lorecol/SmartGate/Calibration/README.md

     ```bash
     python Calibration/main.py --debug output --square_size 3 --pattern_width 7 --pattern_height 5 CalibImage/*.jpg
     ```
-- The script will create a _.json_ and _.yaml_ files inside output folder which contains all the intrinsic parameters of the camera
+- The script will create a _.json_ and _.yaml_ files inside "../output/" folder which contains all the intrinsic parameters of the camera